What does frugal mean?

 To me, being frugal is just stretching what I have, be it money, time, or consumables, to get more out of what I have.
 Frugal living does not mean depriving yourself, just trying to get more bang for your buck.

 Many people might think being frugal and cheap are the same thing and they can be but there are differences.

 Being cheap is when someone doesn’t want to spend money and will go to great lengths to avoid spending any money.
-Like hoarding condiments packets from fast-food restaurants and refilling their used condiment bottles at home with them.
+Such as hoarding condiment packets from fast-food restaurants and refilling their used condiment bottles at home with them.

 Stress-Free Ways to Have a Frugal Christmas